The most subversive protest of all: An Egyptian protestor kisses a riot police officer.

 It is a crazy day in the world today.
 I am very present to the situation in Egypt today and it is running through the back of my mind.
 First, understand that I am not a political person.
 I actually go against the traditional political views- ok so I go against most traditional views period.
 But with today…

 People are dying so that they have freedom of speech- freedom to express themselves.
 The current Egyptian government has restricted social media, cell phones, and then the internet all together.
 The government is using live ammunition on the protesters.
 One was even shot just for picking up a rock.
-Yet the people are committed to still getting out to the world what the hell is going on there.
+Yet the people are committed to still getting out to the world what is going on there.
 Others around the world are finding workarounds for them to still get the word out.
 They believe that what they have to say is so important that they are willing to die for it.

 What fires you up, what pisses you off?
 What if you weren’t trying to look cool, what is there for you?
 For everyone it is different.
 Maybe it is spreading goodness in the world and bringing people together for a fabulous meal that feeds their soul.
 Maybe it is something truly big that will impact folks around the globe.
 Whatever it is, start your legacy now.
 That thing that has been calling you- you really should have started on it last year.
 Since we can’t go back in time, tomorrow will have to suffice.